Family Affair (Mary J. Blige song)

 "Family Affair" is a song by American singer Mary J. Blige.
 It was written by Blige, her brother Bruce Miller, Camara Kambon, Michael Elizondo, and producer Dr. Dre for her fifth studio album, No More Drama (2001).
+The single topped the US Billboard Hot 100 for six weeks in late 2001, becoming Blige's first and only Hot 100 number-one single.
+Worldwide, the song reached number one in France and entered the top 10 in 14 additional countries across Europe and Oceania.

-The single topped the Billboard Hot 100 for six weeks starting from November 3, 2001, becoming Blige's first and only Hot 100 number-one single as well as her first top-10 single in five years.
-It was the 12th-biggest song of the 2000s decade in the US and the 99th-biggest song of all-time in the country as of 2018.
+"Family Affair" was the 12th-biggest song of the 2000s decade in the US and the 99th-biggest song of all time in the country as of 2018.
 Rolling Stone ranked it number 95 on their list of 100 Best Songs of the 2000s decade.
-Outside the United States, the song reached number one in France and the top 10 in 14 additional countries across Europe and Oceania, peaking at number two on the Eurochart Hot 100.

 Background

 Dr. Dre created an initial version of the musical portion of "Family Affair" in studio on September 13, 2000, using a bass player and a keyboard player.
 His studio engineers entitled this version of the song "Fragile" for record-keeping purposes.
 The instrumental was originally created with Rakim in mind, for use on his then upcoming Aftermath album Oh, My God; however, Rakim ultimately turned it down and the album was never released.
 Near the end of 2000, Dr. Dre sent Mary J. Blige the instrumental track, after she heard it and decided she wanted to write to it.

 Blige recorded vocals over the music based on lyrics penned by Bruce Miller, Camara Kambon and Mike Elizondo.
 Several weeks later, on January 10, 2001, a near-final but non-lyrical portion of "Fragile" was transferred from digital to analog format and renamed "Family Affair".
 In late May or early June 2001, at Dr. Dre's suggestion, Blige added a bridge to the song, for which she alone crafted the lyrics.
 A remix featuring rappers Jadakiss and Fabolous appears on the US CD single.